citp/privacy-policy-historical/b/bl/blu/bluelounge.com.md

-> *The following text is extracted and transformed from the bluelounge.com privacy policy that was archived on 2012-06-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120618045029id_/http%3A//www.bluelounge.com/about/privacypolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bluelounge.com privacy policy that was archived on 2012-11-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121130005816id_/http%3A//www.bluelounge.com/about/privacypolicy) for the most accurate reproduction.*

 # Bluelounge - Privacy Policy

 * * *

-If users have questions or concerns regarding this statement, they should contact Bluelounge Design LLC via the contact information provided at page end.
+If users have questions or concerns regarding this statement, they should contact Bluelounge Pte.
+Ltd. via the contact information provided at page end.

 ### Information Collection

-Bluelounge Design LLC is the sole owner of the information collected from www.bluelounge.com
+Bluelounge Pte.
+Ltd. is the sole owner of the information collected from www.bluelounge.com

 ### Customer Orders